-1. TEAMS
+2. TEAMS

 The application for a team must come from a single school or a single U.S. incorporated nonprofit youth or educational organization (excluding the National Association of Rocketry, Tripoli Rocketry Association, or any of their local chapters or any other incorporated rocket organization).
 There is no limit to the number of teams that may be entered from any single school or organization, but no more than two teams containing students who attend the same school or who are members of the same organization, regardless of whether the teams are sponsored by that school or organization, can be invited to attend the Finals.
 Team members must be students who are currently enrolled in grades 6 through 12 in a U.S. school or homeschool.
 Teams may have members from other schools or other organizations and may obtain financing from any source, not limited to their sponsoring organization.
 Teams must be supervised by an adult approved by the principal of the sponsoring school, or by an officially-appointed adult leader of their sponsoring organization.
 Minimum team size is three students and maximum is ten students.
 Each student member must make a significant contribution to the designing, building, and/or launching of the team's entry.
 No part of any of these activities for a rocket used in a qualification flight or at the Finals may be done by any adult, by a company (except by the sale of standard off-the-shelf components available to the general public, but not kits or designs for the event), or by any person not a student on that team.
-If custom 3-D printed parts or circuit boards are used in a rocket, these must be designed and fabricated by student team members only.
+If custom 3-D printed parts are used in a rocket, these must be designed and fabricated by student team members only.
+Custom circuit boards must be designed by students but can be fabricated commercially.
 No student may be on more than one team.
 The supervising teacher/adult may supervise more than one team.
-The Challenge is open to the first 1000 teams that submit a completed application, including payment, between May 21 and December 1, 2023.
+The Challenge is open to the first 1000 teams that submit a completed application, including payment of \$165, between May 20 and December 1, 2024.

-2. ROCKET REQUIREMENTS
+3. ROCKET REQUIREMENTS